Dr. Thais Aliabadi voted best Los Angeles OBGYN six years in a row by Los Angeles Magazine

 Some women, when family planning, find that they have trouble getting pregnant or carrying the pregnancy to term.
 Dr. Aliabadi may suggest a uterine septum resection to increase fertility chances.

-After a hysteroscopy procedure, 50 percent to 80 percent of women are able to attain a full-term, healthy pregnancy.
-About 20 percent of women who have been unable to become pregnant are able to conceive.
+After a hysteroscopy procedure, 50 percent to 80 percent of women can attain a full-term, healthy pregnancy.
+About 20 percent of women who have been unable to conceive can become pregnant.

 The outpatient procedure is relatively painless, does not require hospitalization, and leaves no visible scarring.